 First, it’s important to understand that “full coverage” doesn’t actually mean full coverage under Florida law.
 In fact, full coverage is the same as Florida’s minimum requirements.
 This means you have:

 - Personal Injury Protection.
 No-fault states generally require this provision.
 It will cover $10,000 in medical bills and lost income (combined) related to an accident.
-You use your Personal Injury Protection coverage regardless of who is fault for an accident.
+You use your Personal Injury Protection coverage regardless of who is at fault for an accident.

 - Property Damage Liability.
 This covers damage to another person’s vehicle when you’re at fault for an accident.
 Florida law requires at least $10,000 in coverage.